 After many studies, banks and lending institutions have determined that the higher the down payment on a loan, the lower the chances of the borrower defaulting.
-In fact, down payment amount is more important in determining risk than even credit score.
+In fact, the down payment amount is more important in determining risk than even credit score.

 That’s why, years ago, the standard down payment amount became 20%.
-Anything less than that required some kind of insurance, such as private mortgage insurance (PMI), so the lender would get their money back if the borrower failed to pay the loan back.
+Anything less than that requires some kind of insurance, such as private mortgage insurance (PMI), so the lender would get their money back if the borrower failed to pay the loan back.

 Not sure which loan is right for you?
 It all depends on eligibility.

 While FHA loans are available to just about everyone who meets the lending criteria, you need military service history to qualify for a VA loan and you need to be buying in a rural or suburban area for USDA.

 Additionally, there are a few other ways to reduce — or eliminate — your upfront costs for a home purchase.

 Six strategies to buy a house with no money down

 If you want to buy a home with no money down, here are six strategies to consider: